PlanB-Network/bitcoin-educational-content/docs/README.md

 - **Reviewing Content**: Directly review content within the GitHub repository.
 This can involve tasks such as correcting typos, clarifying content, or reviewing automated translations.
 Refer to [this tutorial](./review_tutorial.md) for detailed instructions on the reviewing process.
 - **Adding New Content**: If you wish to add new content to the repository, refer to our [tutorial](https://planb.network/en/tutorials/others/planb-content-production) for step-by-step guidance.
 Alternatively, you can find instructions on our website or within the GitHub repository.
 - **Contributing to the PlanB Website**: For contributions specifically related to the PlanB website, please refer to the [corresponding repo](https://github.com/DecouvreBitcoin/sovereign-university)

+If you have any questions or remarks, feel free to join our [Telegram group](https://t.me/PlanBNetwork_ContentBuilder) and be part of the PlanB Content Builders 🤙

 ---